A Classic Braise

 - Add turmeric and paprika.
 Cook for 1 minute.

-- Add the marinated chicken and cook for 4 minutes.
+- Turn the heat up to medium-high and add the marinated chicken.
+Cook for 4 minutes.
 Pour in 1 cup water and bring to a boil.
 Reduce heat to low and cook at a very gentle simmer, covered for about 12 minutes (8 minutes if using white meat), or until done.

 - Stir in the ground nuts, yogurt, and lemon juice.
 Cook about 3 minutes, until the sauce comes together.